Career advisers and teachers

 - KS4 - an online suite of resources, activities and supporting materials for key stage 4 learners.
 They can be delivered as part of work in citizenship, PSHE, English, drama, careers education and health and social care

-There are many other resources to help you in delivering careers advice and guidance to your students and clients including:
+There are many other resources to help you in delivering careers information, education, advice and guidance to your students and clients including:

-- our guide to work experience in the NHS
+- a guide to work experience in the NHS

 - the Explore roles section which gives a detailed overview of more than 350 health roles